Clans1/configs-and-html_homepage/README.md

-# homapage and i3wm conf
+# Homapage and i3wm conf

-all configured using the nord color theme from artic estudio: https://github.com/arcticicestudio/nord
+All configured using the nord color theme from artic estudio: https://github.com/arcticicestudio/nord

- installing homepage:
+ Installing homepage:

-* put index.html, favcon.png and styles.css on the same dir, and add index.html path to your browser homepage, ex: /home/clans/homepage/index.html
+* Put index.html, favcon.png and styles.css on the same dir, and add index.html path to your browser homepage, ex: /home/clans/homepage/index.html

- installing i3 config
+ Installing i3 config

+* Dependences: i3gaps, terminator, i3wm
-* paste i3wmconfig on your .config/i3/ , and rename it to config
+* Paste i3wmconfig on your .config/i3/ , and rename it to config